top of page

 Yes, it's helpful to hear your partner's perspective, but let's be honest - are you really listening when you're triggered as heck and thinking about how to rebut their point?

-You spend each session talking about the symptoms.
-You are absolutely NOT clearing out the root cause.
+You spend each session talking about the surface-level issues.
+You are absolutely NOT addressing what is currently driving the pattern.

-Because the reality is, most relational dysfunction isn’t just about miscommunication.
-It’s about subconscious blocks, those old wounds from your childhood, trapped in your nervous system.
-It’s about your wiring, your patterns, your hidden blind spots that you aren’t even aware of.
+Because the reality is, most relational friction isn't just about miscommunication.
+It's about hidden patterns, those old defaults running in the background.
+It's about your automatic reactions, your blind spots that you aren't even aware of.

-And no matter how hard you try to logic and think and be rational…you smply can’t negotiate your way out of that.
+And no matter how hard you try to use logic and be rational…you simply can't negotiate your way out of that.

 The work has to start within you.